8 The Command Line

 It can be hard to remember how to configure SSH.
 So let’s detour into public key cryptography, the underlying technology.
 Once you’ve built a mental model, you can figure out which key goes where without mechanically remembering.

-Public key cryptography uses mathematical operations that are simple in one direction but hard to reverse to make it easy to check whether a proffered private key is valid but nearly impossible to fabricate a private key from a public key.
+Public key cryptography uses mathematical operations that are simple in one direction but hard to reverse to make it easy to check whether a particular private key is valid but nearly impossible to fabricate a private key from a public key.

 Tip